fidergo-stephane-gourichon/source_to_executable_quick/README.md

 find /mystorage -iname "*.OSID_myoldOS.*tree" -print0 | xargs -0 rm -rf
 </pre>

-Also, OS-marked are compatible with multi-architecture scripts.
+Also, OS-marks are compatible with multi-architecture scripts.
 You can for example compute OS_ID in another script and refer e.g. to:

 <pre>